JanDW/wildpeaches/src/_content/posts/2020-11-23-of-sailing-ships-velociraptors-and-walking-on-the-moon .md

 > And the name upon the contract, Isambard Brunel.
 >
 > —Ballad of the Great Eastern, by Sting

-How are boats, velociraptors, and walking on the Moon related?
-We'll find out by designing a catamaran and making a mistake.

 ## The Great Eastern